nicosampler/hop-react-sdk/README.md

   token, // the token to swap from. (bridgeSymbols) fromChainName, // the chain name of the token to swap from. (bridgeChainNames) toChainName, // the chain name of the token to swap to. (bridgeChainNames) tokenAmount, // amount of tokens to send.
-(BigNumberish) toAddress, // the address to send the token to.
+(BigNumber) toAddress, // the address to send the token to.
   slippageTolerance: 0.5,
 })